yleeyilin/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDiagram.png" width="280" />

-The ***Architecture Diagram*** given above explains the high-level design of the App.
+The ***Architecture Diagram*** above explains the high-level design of the PoochPlanner.

-Given below is a quick overview of the main components and how they interact with each other.
+Below is a quick overview of the main components and how they interact with each other.

 **Main components of the architecture**